jiobiagba/dev-assignment-ebanx/README.md

 # EBANX Take-Home Coding Assignment
-This project is my solution to EBANX's take home assignment for their Software Developer Role. **_It is an app that was created to PASS ALL TEST requirements as given in the coding instructions._**
+This project is my solution to EBANX's take home assignment for their Software Engineer Role. **_It is an app that was created to PASS ALL TEST requirements as given in the coding instructions._**

 # Tech/Languages
 * TypeScript